 Protesters with flares interrupt French Open final

-Other protesters also brandishing red flares climbed to the top of the adjacent Court Suzanne Lenglen and unfurled a banner calling for the resignation of French President Francois Hollande.
+Five topless protesters, also brandishing red flares and wearing white masks. climbed to the top of the adjacent Court Suzanne Lenglen and unfurled a banner calling for the resignation of French President Francois Hollande.

-A male streaker wearing nothing but tennis balls and sneakers ran onto the center court and hurdled the net during the 2003 final in which Juan Carlos Ferrero beat Martin Verkerk.
+During the 2003 final, when Juan Carlos Ferrero beat Martin Verkerk, a male streaker wearing nothing but tennis balls and sneakers ran onto the center court and hurdled the net.

 In the 2009 final won by Roger Federer, a man jumped over the photographer's pit and ran on the court, went up to the Swiss player and tried to put a red hat on him.
 Federer brushed the man aside before security guards got close enough to intervene.
 After hopping the net, the man was tackled and jailed for questioning.

 The worst incident involving an on-court intruder came in 1993 when a man reached over a courtside railing in Hamburg, Germany, and stabbed top-ranked Monica Seles between the shoulder blades.
 Seles returned to tennis in 1995 and won the 1996 Australian Open.

 AP Sports Writer Jerome Pugmire, AP Tennis Writer Howard Fendrich and freelancer Trung Latiuele contributed to this report.

 Roberto Luongo, Panthers get best of Cory Schneider, Devils